 Eastbound

-Eastbound kicked off in August 2016 and will be expected to conclude in 2020, with the presentation of an outline of the research results.
-The project is funded by the Reseach Foundation – Flanders (FWO) and the Dutch Research Council (NWO), as part of the Free Competition Humanities programme âCooperation Netherlands-Flandersâ.
+Eastbound kicked off in August 2016 and concluded in 2021.
+The project had been funded by the Reseach Foundation – Flanders (FWO) and the Dutch Research Council (NWO), as part of the Free Competition Humanities programme ‘Cooperation Netherlands-Flanders’.

 Project leaders: Prof. Dr Elke Brems (KU Leuven) and Dr Ton van Kalmthout.